olmescode/JSBasics/README.md

 It's essentially a mapping between keys (subscription types) and values (associated messages).

 This approach leverages the key-based retrieval capabilities of objects, providing a cleaner and more efficient way to manage multiple conditions.

-It's a form of "declarative programming" where you declare what should happen for each case rather than explicitly programming the steps to take for each case (as you would with multiple if statements)
 */

 // Subscription information object